A beginner's guide: Get started in sailing

 The club scene

-Local sailing and boating clubs offer opportunities to get on the water with a range of sailing, cruising, racing, courses and events for all abilities.
+More than 300,000 people in the UK are members of their local sailing club, offering opportunities to get on the water with a range of sailing, cruising, racing, courses, and events for all abilities.

 Many have boats to hire or borrow for free and are also a great place to find people who may need crew.
 They also have youth and family weeks as well as opportunities to try other watersports like paddle boarding and kayaking.